 The water temperature at which the heating distribution system runs will change the efficiency (CoP) of the heat pump system.
 So a system using underfloor heating will normally need a slightly larger ground array than one using radiators in an identical building.

-One of the ironies of using an ultra-efficient heat pump like the new Kensa Evo model is that the ground array size needs to increase slightly.
+One of the ironies of using an ultra-efficient heat pump like the Kensa Evo model is that the ground array size needs to increase slightly.
 If less energy for a given heat output is coming from electricity, then more has to come from the ground array.

-As a general rule, you need a garden area of at least 40m x 12m to install horizontal heat collectors in soil.
+As a general rule, you need a garden area of at least 40m x 12m to install horizontal heat collectors in the soil.

 Surprisingly often, calculations for a horizontal array will show that the available garden area isn’t quite big enough to meet the heat load.
 The usual solution for this situation is to go down the borehole route, but this could add several thousand pounds to the overall installation cost.